w3c/tdm-reservation-protocol/proposals/proposal-http-headers.md

 ## Use of http headers

-Let's imagine that TDM Agent fetches a Web resource using
+Let's imagine that a TDM Agent fetches a Web resource using:

 ``` http
 GET /path/page.html HTTP/1.1